ErrorxCode/EasyInsta/README.md

 ## Contributing
 Contributions are always welcome!

-Please make a pull request regarding any modification or feature request.
+There is always a scope of improvement in this library.
+What you can do is you can add more methods from [instagram4j]() library.

 ## Support

 For support, follow us on [instagram](https://www.instagram.com/andro.developer).
-Also subscribe our [youtube](https://www.youtube.com/channel/UCcQS2F6LXAyuE_RXoIQxkMA) channel.
 It would be nice if you give this repo a star.